filterpaper/qmk_userspace/readme.md

 ```

 ## Combo helper macros
 The [QMK combo](https://docs.qmk.fm/#/feature_combo?id=combos) header file `combos.h` is modified from [Germ's helper macros](http://combos.gboards.ca/) to help simplify addition of combo shortcuts.
-New combos can be appended to `combos.def` and the wrapper macros in `combos.h` will read that file to create the appropriate arrays and codes.
+New shortcuts can be appended to `combos.def` and the preprocessor macros in `combos.h` will generate required QMK combo source codes at compile time.

 # Build Commands
 QMK will read "keyboard" and "keymap" values from the JSON file to build the firmware: